Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 In this scenario, the objects will spawn in the following order:

 * A pink Cube will appear at coordinates `[10, 10]` on the ground.
 It will have a rotation of `45` degrees and its size will be random along the `x` and `z` axes, with a fixed size of `y=5`.
-Another Cube will be placed on the ground at a random x coordinate and z=30.
+Another Cube will be placed on the ground at a random x coordinate and `z=30`.
 This cube's rotation, size, and color will all be randomly determined.
 * Three CylinderTunnel objects will spawn next, and each of these will be entirely random in terms of position, size, color, and rotation.
 * A GoodGoal object will then appear, with all its attributes randomized.
-* Finally, the agent will spawn in a random position and orientation if it is unspecified in the arena instance.
-This is an important point to note, as if the agent was specified, it would have priority over all other objects and would be spawned first, before any other object(s).
+* Finally, the agent will spawn first.
+This is an important point to note, as it currently priority over all other objects and would be spawned first, before any other object(s).

 &nbsp;